wp-plugins/heyyou/readme.txt

 * Creation of Dynamic Custom Post Types:
 	* option on every page, directly within that page, to add page-specific custom post types on the fly, with wide range of preset and meta configuration options,
 	* built-in per-page-pagination for longer lists of posts, directly within a page
-	* Drag and drop ordering of posts
+	* drag and drop ordering of posts
-	* Categorizing of posts within a page
+	* create categories of posts within a page
+	* add "attachments" with a checkbox to create galleries for posts
+	* an interface to eaisly add meta fields to lists, ie: "Age", "Media"
 	* outputting: a simple textarea with %macros% placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* outputting: can bypass default %macros% output and use PHP in your theme instead
+	* importing/exporting for transferring/duplicating page configurations
 * Custom Media Library:
 	* Media items listed as a simplified grid thumbnails,
 	* Cleaned CSS for showing file information